aalto-cbir/AIROBEST/hila/README.md

 **required_stands_list.csv**

    List of stands that will be collected, when using AISA data from 2017.
+   The stands are selected from the limited area of the AISA image.

    Path to this file has to be defined in *inputs.py*